-With the 2018 Dell XPS 15, Dell is bringing the power of Intel 8th-generation H-series and beefy Core i9 processors to a laptop as thin as the best Ultrabooks.
-And, now that we’ve got our hands on it, we can say Dell has absolutely delivered, with specifications packing serious power available in a thin and light 14-inch laptop chassis.
+With the Dell XPS 15 2018, Dell has managed to wield the unparalleled power of 8th-generation Core i9 CPUS and integrate it into a laptop that’s as thin and light as the best Ultrabooks.
+Now that we’ve had a chance to go hands-on with the Dell XPS 15, we can now confidently say that Dell has delivered, with sheer performance packed into a thin and light 14-inch laptop chassis.

 Price and availability

 Dell has started selling the new XPS 15 at a decent price of $999 (about £949, AU$1,299).
 That starting price includes an 8th-generation Intel Core i5-8300H Kaby Lake Refresh CPU that runs up to 4.0GHz, along with an Nvidia GeForce GTX 1050 GPU with 4GB of GDDR5 VRAM.

 Those both power a 15.6-inch FHD (1,920 x 1,080) InfinityEdge display that’s just around 14 inches wide.
 The anti-glare screen meets 100% sRGB, sports a 1,200:1 contrast ratio, shines at 400 nits, has IPS for 178-degree wide viewing angles.
 This display can be upgraded to a 4K Ultra HD (3,840 x 2,160) InfinityEdge touch display with a juiced up contrast ratio.